Science Says: Why scientists prize plant, animal genomes

 — They found previously unknown targets for a major class of insecticides.
 That could open the door to designing new versions that target mosquitoes while sparing beneficial insects and posing less risk to people.

-— They narrowed the search for genetic variants that prevent some A. aegypti mosquitoes from infecting people with dengue, a severe flu-like illness that sickens millions every year.
-If those variants can be identified, scientists might use genetic engineering to reproduce them in some mosquitoes, which could then be released to spread the variants though wild populations, Voss said.
-Those variants, or others, might also work for reducing threats of spreading Zika and yellow fever, Voss and Matthews said.
+— They narrowed the search for genetic variants that prevent some Aedes aegypti mosquitoes from infecting people with dengue, a severe flu-like illness that sickens millions every year.
+If those variants can be identified, scientists might use genetic engineering to reproduce them in some mosquitoes, which could then be released to spread the variants though wild populations, Vosshall said.
+Those variants, or others, might also work for reducing threats of spreading Zika and yellow fever, Vosshall and Matthews said.

 — A similar strategy might be used to make mosquito populations overproduce males.
 That would reduce mosquito bites in the short term — only females bite — and open the door to shrinking wild populations through genetic engineering.
 The new genome revealed details of the DNA stretch that makes mosquitoes develop as males, which Matthews called “step one” in pursuing the make-more-males strategy.

-The axolotl genome published in January built on a previous publication by European scientists last year.
-Although its genome is about 10 times the size of the human one, which makes the analysis harder, the salamander’s regenerating capabilities are an obvious lure.
+The salamander genome published in January built on a previous publication by European scientists last year.
+Although its genome is about 10 times the size of the human one, which makes the analysis harder, the axolotl’s regenerating capabilities are an obvious lure.

 Axolotls can replace “almost anything you can cut off of them, as long as you don’t cut off their heads,” says Jeramiah Smith of the University of Kentucky in Lexington, an author of the more recent genome paper.

-But Smith points to another trick that might pay off sooner for human medicine: the salamander can also heal large wounds without scarring.
+But Smith points to another trick that might pay off sooner for human medicine: The salamander can also heal large wounds without scarring.

 As for learning how to let people grow back a severed arm, he figures that’s a long way off.